Spring has Sprung

 Fire Season is

-With recent rains, the risk of wildfires lowers.
-However, keeping your property cleaned up year-round is good advice: pick-up downed limbs and other brush; rake leaves and clean out gutters; replace dead plants with ones that are fire-resistant.
-Your 100' defensible space should be clear around all structures!
+The low rainfall and recent heavy winds remind us of the threat of wildfires.
+Now is the time to pick-up downed limbs and other brush; rake leaves and clean-out gutters; and to replace dead plants with ones that are fire-resistant.
+It's not too early to begin clearing your 100-foot defensible space around all structures.

 If you are considering burning some of that brush you have piled up, please remember that you must call El Dorado County's "Burn Day" information line at (530) 621-5897 immediately prior to burning, as burn restrictions can change throughout the day.
 This applies during the year, and that includes winter as well.